-LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 15 of 17)
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 13 of 15)

-85. TABLE 2- THIS IS A LIST OF MANDATORY IMPACT CRITERIA THAT PRECLUDES THE USE OF A CATEGORICAL EXCLUSION.
+77. TABLE 2- THIS IS A LIST OF MANDATORY IMPACT CRITERIA THAT PRECLUDES THE USE OF A CATEGORICAL EXCLUSION.
 IF YOU ANSWER "YES" OR "?"
 TO ANY OF THE MANDATORY CRITERIA, YOU MUST DEVELOP AN ENVIRONMENTAL ASSESSMENT OR ENVIRONMENTAL IMPACT STATEMENT REGARDLESS OF YOUR ANSWERS TO TABLE 1.

-OTHER MANAGEMENT DEVELOT AN ENVIRONMENTAL ADDECOMENT OF ENVIRONMENTAL IMPLACT CHARLEST TECANDECOCCI TOOT ANOWERS TO TABLE T. SITE NA MME: 1 Т WILL YOUR PROPOSAL YES NO ?
-1. HAVE SIGNIFICANT NEGATIVE IMPACTS ON PUBLIC HEALTH OR SAFETY?
-2. HAVE SIGNIFICANT NEGATIVE IMPACTS ON UNIQUE NATURAL RESOURCES OR GEOGRAPHIC CHARACTERISTICS SUCH AS HISTORIC OR CULTURAL RESOURCES; PARK, RECREATION, OR REFUGE LANDS; WILDERNESS AREAS; WILD OR SCENIC RIVERS; NATIONAL NATURAL LANDMARKS; SOLE OR PRINCIPAL DRINKING WATER AQUIFERS; PRIME FARMLANDS; WETLANDS; FLOODPLAINS; NATIONAL MONUMENTS; MIGRATORY BIRDS; AND OTHER ECOLOGICALLY SIGNIFICANT OR CRITICAL AREAS?
-3. HAVE HIGHLY CONTROVERSIAL ENVIRONMENTAL EFFECTS OR INVOLVE UNRESOLVED CONFLICTS CONCERNING ALTERNATIVE USES OF AVAILABLE RESOURCES?
-4. HAVE HIGHLY UNCERTAIN AND POTENTIALLY SIGNIFICANT ENVIRONMENTAL EFFECTS OR INVOLVE UNIQUE OR UNKNOWN ENVIRONMENTAL RISKS?
-5. ESTABLISH A PRECEDENT FOR FUTURE ACTION OR REPRESENT A DECISION IN PRINCIPLE ABOUT FUTURE ACTIONS WITH POTENTIALLY SIGNIFICANT ENVIRONMENTAL EFFECTS?
-6. HAVE A DIRECT RELATIONSHIP TO OTHER ACTIONS WITH INDIVIDUALLY INSIGNIFICANT BUT CUMULATIVELY SIGNIFICANT ENVIRONMENTAL EFFECTS?
-7. HAVE SIGNIFICANT ADVERSE EFFECTS ON PROPERTIES LISTED OR ELIGIBLE FOR LISTING IN THE NATIONAL REGISTER OF HISTORIC PLACES AS DETERMINED BY NPS?
-8. HAVE SIGNIFICANT NEGATIVE IMPACTS TO SPECIES LISTED, OR PROPOSED TO BE LISTED, ON THE LIST OF ENDANGERED OR THREATENED SPECIES OR HAVE SIGNIFICANT IMPACTS ON DESIGNATED CRITICAL HABITAT FOR THESE SPECIES?
-9. VIOLATE A FEDERAL, STATE, LOCAL, OR TRIBAL LAW OR REQUIREMENT IMPOSED FOR THE PROTECTION OF THE ENVIRONMENT?
-10. HAVE A DISPROPORTIONATELY HIGH AND ADVERSE EFFECT ON LOW INCOME OR MINORITY POPULATIONS (EO 12898)?
-11. LIMIT ACCESS TO AND CEREMONIAL USE OF INDIAN SACRED SITES ON FEDERAL LANDS BY INDIAN RELIGIOUS PRACTITIONERS OR SIGNIFICANTLY ADVERSELY AFFECT THE PHYSICAL INTEGRITY OF SUCH SACRED SITES?
-12. CONTRIBUTE TO THE INTRODUCTION, CONTINUED EXISTENCE, OR SPREAD OF NOXIOUS WEEDS OR NONNATIVE INVASIVE SPECIES KNOWN TO OCCUR IN THE AREA OR ACTIONS THAT MAY PROMOTE THE INTRODUCTION, GROWTH, OR EXPANSION OF THE RANGE OF SUCH SPECIES?
-86. HAVE TH HERE BEEN ANY PREVIOUS NEPA DOCUMENTS THAT ARE RELEVANT TO THIS PROJECT OR THIS SPECIFIC SITE?
-TYES (if yes, attach and summarize findings and include page number references below) 87.
-EXPLAIN N ANY NEGATIVE OR UNKNOWN IMPACTS IDENTIFIED IN TABLE 1 OF THE ENVIRONMENTAL RESOURCES SURVEY, OR ANY BOXES MARKED "YES" IN TABLE 2.
-88. HOW W AS THE INFORMATION IDENTIFIED IN THE TABLES DERIVED AND WHAT SOURCES OF DATA WERE USED TO JUSTIFY THE IMPACT SELECTION?
-33.110VV VV AS THE RESTRICT OF THE WASTESSELLINGS WITH SOUTHER OF BATA WELLS OF BOTH 1 THE IMPACT SELECTION!
+SITE NAME: YES NO ?
+WILL YOUR PROPOSAL HAVE SIGNIFICANT NEGATIVE IMPACTS ON PUBLIC HEALTH OR SAFETY?
+1. HAVE SIGNIFICANT NEGATIVE IMPACTS ON UNIQUE NATURAL RESOURCES OR GEOGRAPHIC CHARACTERISTICS SUCH AS HISTORIC OR 2.
+CULTURAL RESOURCES SUCH AS HISTORIC OR CULTURAL RESOURCES; PARK, RECREATION, OR REFUGE LANDS; WILDERNESS AREAS; WILD OR SCENIC RIVERS; NATIONAL NATURAL LANDMARKS; SOLE OR PRINCIPAL DRINKING WATER AQUIFERS; PRIME FARMLANDS; WETLANDS; FLOODPLAINS; NATIONAL MONUMENTS; MIGRATORY BIRDS; AND OTHER ECOLOGICALLY SIGNIFICANT OR CRITICAL AREAS?
+HAVE HIGHLY CONTROVERSIAL ENVIRONMENTAL EFFECTS OR INVOLVE UNRESOLVED CONFLICTS CONCERNING ALTERNATIVE USES OF З. AVAILABLE RESOURCES?
+HAVE HIGHLY UNCERTAIN AND POTENTIALLY SIGNIFICANT ENVIRONMENTAL EFFECTS OR INVOLVE UNIQUE OR UNKNOWN ENVIRONMENTAL 4.
+RISKS?
+ESTABLISH A PRECEDENT FOR FUTURE ACTION OR REPRESENT A DECISION IN PRINCIPLE ABOUT FUTURE ACTIONS WITH POTENTIALLY 5.
+SIGNIFICANT ENVIRONMENTAL EFFECTS?
+HAVE A DIRECT RELATIONSHIP TO OTHER ACTIONS WITH INDIVIDUALLY INSIGNIFICANT BUT CUMULATIVELY SIGNIFICANT ENVIRONMENTAL 6.
+EFFECTS?
+HAVE SIGNIFICANT ADVERSE EFFECTS ON PROPERTIES LISTED OR ELIGIBLE FOR LISTING IN THE NATIONAL REGISTER OF HISTORIC 7.
+PLACES AS DETERMINED BY NPS?
+HAVE SIGNIFICANT NEGATIVE IMPACTS TO SPECIES LISTED, OR PROPOSED TO BE LISTED, ON THE LIST OF ENDANGERED OR THREATENED 8.
+SPECIES OR HAVE SIGNIFICANT IMPACTS ON DESIGNATED CRITICAL HABITAT FOR THESE SPECIES?
+VIOLATE A FEDERAL, STATE, LOCAL, OR TRIBAL LAW OR REQUIREMENT IMPOSED FOR THE PROTECTION OF THE ENVIRONMENT?
+9. HAVE A DISPROPORTIONATELY HIGH AND ADVERSE EFFECT ON LOW INCOME OR MINORITY POPULATIONS (EO 12898)?
+10. 11.
+LIMIT ACCESS TO AND CEREMONIAL USE OF INDIAN SACRED SITES ON FEDERAL LANDS BY INDIAN RELIGIOUS PRACTITIONERS OR SIGNIFICANTLY ADVERSELY AFFECT THE PHYSICAL INTEGRITY OF SUCH SACRED SITES?
+CONTRIBUTE TO THE INTRODUCTION, CONTINUED EXISTENCE, OR SPREAD OF NOXIOUS WEEDS OR NONNATIVE INVASIVE SPECIES 12 KNOWN TO OCCUR IN THE AREA OR ACTIONS THAT MAY PROMOTE THE INTRODUCTION, GROWTH, OR EXPANSION OF THE RANGE OF SUCH SPECIES?
+78. HAVE THERE BEEN ANY PREVIOUS NEPA DOCUMENTS THAT ARE RELEVANT TO THIS PROJECT OR THIS SPECIFIC SITE?
+U YES (if yes, attach and summarize findings and include page number references below) 79.
+EXPLAIN ANY NEGATIVE OR UNKNOWN IMPACTS IDENTIFIED IN TABLE 1 OF THE ENVIRONMENTAL RESOURCES SURVEY, OR ANY BOXES MARKED "YES" IN TABLE 2.
+80. HOW WAS THE INFORMATION IDENTIFIED IN THE TABLES DERIVED AND WHAT SOURCES OF DATA WERE USED TO JUSTIFY THE IMPACT SELECTION?